Behold Our King: the books of 1 and 2 Samuel

 Samuel enumerated the difficulties of having a king.

 Samuel highlighted many negative implications of having a king.
-He concentrated on the burdens a king would impose.
+He concentrated on the burdens a king would bear.
 The list is extensive because Samuel wanted them to reconsider their decision.

 This is an extraordinary list.
-One must wonder why the people still insisted on having a king.
+One must wonder why people still insist on having a king.

 They must have believed that their solution was worth more than the cost.
-This resembles what often happens in the world today.
-People may sacrifice freedom and wealth in the hope of making life safer, better, and more prosperous.
-When people feel threatened—or simply prefer ease—the promises of governments and organizations can draw them into greater dependence.
+This is very similar to what is happening in the world today.
+People are willing to sacrifice their freedom and wealth to make things safer, better, and more prosperous.
+It’s a reckless mistake.
+The costs outweigh the benefits.
+When people feel threatened or are simply lazy, the promises from governments and organizations just pull them into submission.
 There is a better way.

 Samuel was giving them a second chance, but they refused to listen.
-They were convinced that a king could better protect them from harm and preserve their wealth and peace of mind.
-Samuel boldly warned that they would lose their wealth and family life as they knew it.
-Yet they still refused to turn back.
+What was driving all this?
+It seems they were so convinced that a king could better protect them from harm and preserve their wealth and peace of mind.
+Samuel boldly told them they would lose their wealth and families as they knew them.
+Yet, they didn’t care.